PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_06_CrispDM.md

 ## 1) Feedback on dashboard
 Now, your mentor should gather your group and get you a nice screen.
 Then in alphabetical order you will present your dashboard by means of a walkthrough and your peers and mentors will provide you with questions and feedback.
 Make sure to keep your file for taking notes at the ready and record all important feedback you need to act on!
 If you get any action points from your mentor or peers, you should try to incorperate it into your final dashboard before **(coming) Thursday of week 7 at 17:00!**

+### How?
+You will start the walkthrough by going through the entire dashboard starting at the introduction and ending at the conclusion; where the conclusion and references will be of specific interest as these are receiving feedback for the first time.